Afghanistan: Why Germany needs to simplify asylum process for local staff | DW | 28.06.2021

 The unconditional departure of foreign troops from Afghanistan leaves NATO's regional workers in a difficult position.

-Afghans who have worked for the German army or other German organizations since 2013 are now eligible to relocate to the European country.
-It is an improvement on the previous regulation that stipulated that only those who worked for German organizations in the past two years would be granted asylum.
-Germany's Interior Minister Horst Seehofer cites new security dynamics in the war-ravaged country as a reason behind this policy change.
+Afghans who have worked for the German army or other German organizations since 2013 are now eligible to relocate to Germany.
+This is an improvement on the previous regulation, which stipulated that only those who worked for German organizations in the past two years would be granted asylum.
+Germany's Interior Minister Horst Seehofer cited new security dynamics in the war-ravaged country as a reason behind this policy change.

 However, the procedure for asylum remains complicated.

-Those who worked for the German forces in Afghanistan are required to submit a "threat report," in which they explain what kinds of dangers they face due to their work as the German military's local staff.
-However, the hazard report will only be vetted if the applicant had informed the German employer about the threat no longer than two years after the contract expiration date.
-Local staff who worked for Bundeswehr's subcontractors will not be considered for asylum.
+Those who worked for the German forces in Afghanistan are required to submit a "threat report," in which they explain what kinds of dangers they face due to their work as local staff with the German military, or Bundeswehr.
+However, the hazard report will only be vetted if the applicant had informed the German employer about the threat no later than two years after the contract expiration date.
+Local staff who worked for Bundeswehr subcontractors will not be considered for asylum.

-It is also unclear where these people can submit their visa applications.
-In April, the German government promised to open offices in Mazar-i-Sharif and Kabul, but they still don't exist.
+It is also unclear where such people should submit their visa applications.
+In April, the German government promised to open offices in Mazar-i-Sharif and Kabul — but these still don't exist.
 In the present situation, they are required to apply for a visa in Pakistan, which is inconvenient and insecure.
 Those who wish to leave the country must also book their flights and bear the travel costs themselves.

 Many NATO member countries have boosted efforts to provide asylum to their local staff in Afghanistan before September.
 But Afghans who have worked with the German military are facing difficulties in their quest for relocation to Germany.

-Last month, the UK said it would accelerate the relocation of its Afghan staff ahead of a planned withdrawal of US-led NATO forces.
+Last month, the United Kingdom said it would accelerate relocation of its Afghan staff ahead of a planned withdrawal of US-led NATO forces.
 More than 1,300 Afghan workers and their families have already been brought to the UK under the relocation scheme for former and current Afghan staff.
-About 3,000 more could be relocated under the plan, according to UK Defense Secretary Ben Wallace.
+About 3,000 more could still be relocated under the plan, according to UK Defense Secretary Ben Wallace.

-Winfried Nachtwei, a politician associated with Germany's Green party and a former member of parliament, told DW that local staff have played an essential role in the country's foreign missions.
+Winfried Nachtwei, a politician associated with Germany's Green Party and a former member of parliament, emphasized how local staff have played an essential role in the country's foreign missions.

 "In Afghanistan, some of them got into a combat situation.
 They risked their lives.
-Now it is important for us to demonstrate that we care," Nachtwei said.
+Now it is important for us to demonstrate that we care," Nachtwei told DW.

 "If Germany does not do justice, it will hardly be able to count on supporters in other situations."

-Marcus Grotian, a captain in the German armed forces, agrees with Nachtwei's views.
+Marcus Grotian, a captain in the German armed forces, agrees with Nachtwei.
 "If we do not support the endangered local workers, we will undermine our own credibility," Grotian told DW, adding that there are compelling humanitarian reasons to help the local staff in Afghanistan.

-"The employer's duty does not end with the handover of the paycheck.
+"The employer's duty does not end with handing over the paycheck.
 Working for German institutions must not put someone's life in danger."

-Grotian is of the view that Germany's decision to only accept people who have received threats is "hardly understandable."
+Grotian believes that Germany's decision to only accept those who have been threatened is "barely understandable."
 He also finds it incomprehensible that the federal government has decided to only consider applications of Afghans who were directly employed by the German forces.

 "An Afghan ran a small grocery store at Camp Marmal for years.
 Although he had no regular employment contract, the locals considered him to be a camp employee."

-Grotian said that an Afghan contractor built a church in Camp Marmal, which is sinful in the eyes of radical Afghans.
+Grotian pointed to the case of an Afghan contractor who built a church in Camp Marmal — a sinful act in the eyes of radical Afghans.
 "This man is now threatened.
 He, too, must be allowed to come to Germany."

 Some Afghan interpreters for the German military told DW that they are not being granted asylum in Germany.